nf-core/funcscan/docs/usage.md

 ### InterProScan

 [InterProScan](https://github.com/ebi-pf-team/interproscan) is used to provide more information about the proteins annotated on the contigs.
-By default, turning on this subworkflow with `--run_protein_annotation_interproscan` will download and unzip the (as of now) latest [InterPro database](http://ftp.ebi.ac.uk/pub/software/unix/iprscan/5/5.67-99.0/) v5.67-99.0.
+By default, turning on this subworkflow with `--run_protein_annotation` and `--protein_annotation_tool InterProScan` will download and unzip the (as of now) latest [InterPro database](http://ftp.ebi.ac.uk/pub/software/unix/iprscan/5/5.67-99.0/) v5.67-99.0.
 The database downloaded can be saved in the output directory `<output_directors>/databases/interproscan/*` if the `--save_db` is turned on.
 Note: the download can take upto 4 hours depending on teh bandwidth.

 A different version of the database can be supplied to the pipeline by passing the InterProScan database directory to `--protein_annotation_interproscan_db path/to/downloaded-untarred-interproscan_db-dir/`.
 The directory can be created following: